YashrajKamble/Twitter-Clone-Using-Tailwind/README.md

+# Twitter-Clone-By-TailWind-CSS
-With the help of TailWind CSS I make a clone of twitter(X) plateform
+With the help of TailWind CSS, I make a clone of the twitter(X) platform